IBM/integrity-enforcer/shield/README.md

 ```

 ### Setup
-You can set up integrity shield server just by the following commands.
+You can set up integrity shield api just by the following commands.

 Please specify an image which you can push there and which can be pulled from the cluster as <YOUR_IMAGE_NAME>.